 - Many = Expensive = Difficult to manage

-When a user visits my site to read something and I just need to make sure they get what they need in an easy, simple, and presentable manner.
-I add design and UI to make things look cool / better not to confuse the reader or distract him.
+When a user visits my site to read something, I just need to make sure they get what they need, simple, that’s it.
+I might design my UI to make things look nicer but, not to confuse the reader or distract them.

-Just make sure you’re able to deliver what your users/visitors came looking for, Look at most visited blogs like Medium, or Google most of them are very minimalistic and easy to read blogs with very less fancy stuff.
+Lets make sure we are able to deliver what our users/visitors came looking for, Look at some of the most visited blogs/websites like Medium, Dev.to, and Google most of them have a minimalist interface and are easy to read.

-Design and User Experience determines the quality of your website, buying a high priced theme or a plugin will not make things better just like that.
+Design and User Experience determine the quality of your website, buying a high priced theme or a plugin will not make things better just like that.